juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 > **Disclaimer 1:** I actually work at Nrwl since January and was able to record this course as part of our 20% time, where we work on open source and other stuff.

-> **Disclaimer 2:** I've been an Nx user for much longer, even before joining Nrwl, simply because I'm convinced it helps developers in a variety of different ways be more productive and create higher quality outcomes.
+> **Disclaimer 2:** I've been an Nx user for much longer, even before joining Nrwl, simply because I'm convinced it helps developers in a variety of different ways to be more productive and create higher quality outcomes.

 ## Click to check out the course